The Science of Puzzle Benefits — Research Explained

 Digital Brain Training

-Online brain training games improved cognitive function in healthy older adults when practiced regularly for at least 8 weeks.
+8 weeks to resultsOnline brain training games improved cognitive function — particularly working memory and processing speed — in healthy older adults who practiced consistently for at least 8 weeks.

 PLOS ONE, 2021

-Puzzles and Working Memory
+Puzzles & Working Memory

-Adults who regularly solved puzzles showed better working memory performance and processing speed compared to non-puzzlers.
+Improved memoryAdults who regularly solved puzzles showed superior working memory performance, faster information processing, and better performance on tests of executive function compared to age-matched non-puzzlers.

 International Journal of Geriatric Psychiatry, 2019